maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The column widths for commas vary across platforms; Dartmouth used 15 but the most common setting is 10 spaces, which is used by MS BASIC.
 RetroBASIC defaults to 10, but this can be changed with the `--tabs` command line switch.

 #### Variations:

+BASIC-PLUS on the PDP-11 used `&` as a short-form for `PRINT`, instead of `?`.
+This is seen in a number of programs in *101 BASIC Computer Games*.
+This is not currently supported in RetroBASIC.

 The SDS dialect seen on the Sigma 7 used the semicolon, `;`, as a short-form for `PRINT`, instead of `?`.
 It also used the semicolon in the more typical fashion as a print separator.
 This makes the action of the semicolon depend on its exact usage, for instance, `100 ;\;` prints two blank lines, as `\` is the statement separator, instead of `:`. `100 ;'HELLO';' prints a single line and leaves the cursor at the end of the O. This usage makes it incompatible with other dialects, and is not currently supported.